achitnen/ITIS-SystemIntegrationProject/README.md

 Based on the content of the image, this procedure extracts a wide range of visual elements.

+# Working of API

 JSON will be provided as a successful answer.
 If the request was a failure, a message and error code will be sent in the response to assist you figure out what went wrong.

-To extract a wide range of visual characteristics out of various images, we are using the Computer Vision Image Analysis service.
+o extract a wide range of visual characteristics out of various images, we are using the Computer Vision Image Analysis service.
 It can decide whether an image contains explicit content, whether the subject is male or female, find certain products or brands, or look for human faces, for example.
 Typically, image analysis can identify human faces in a picture and generate rectangular coordinates for each one.
 Actually, the Analyze Image API provides a face detection feature.

+# Image Recognition

 Computer vision methods known as object recognition are used to identify objects in images and movies.